British Airways Deals and Credit Card Offers

 The British Airways Visa Signature Card from Chase gives you more ways to earn Avios when you fly British Airways or use your card for everyday purchases.
 This card gives you three Avios points per dollar when on British Airways purchases and one point per dollar everywhere else.
 That’s on top of the Avios and Tier points you can earn through the Executive Club program.

 Another nice feature is the ability to earn a Travel Together Ticket so you can bring a friend along on your next trip.
-You have to spend at least $30,000 per calendar year with your card to get the extra ticket but it’s good for two years so you have plenty of time to arrange your trip.
+You have to spend at least $30,000 per the calendar year with your card to get the extra ticket but it’s good for two years so you have plenty of time to arrange your trip.

 British Airways baggage fees